maxim2266/str/README.md

 * There is no automatic memory management in C, so every owning object must be released at some point, either directly by using `str_free` function, or indirectly by assignment from `str_assign` or a similar function.
-* An owning object can be passed over to another location by using `str_move` function.
+* An owning object can be moved to another location by using `str_move` function.
 The function resets its source object to an empty string.
+* An owning object can be passed over to another location by using `str_pass` function.
+The function sets its source to a non-owning reference to the original string.

 It is technically possible to create a reference to a string that is not null-terminated.
 The library accepts strings without null-terminators, but every new string